Bridging the Gap of Care

 Mentorship

-Are you a parent, guardian or caring adult and feel that a child or teenager could benefit from a mentor?
-Mentors are supportive individuals who build relationships with young people by offering them guidance,
+Are you a parent, guardian, or caring adult who feels a child or teenager could benefit from a mentor?
+Mentors are supportive individuals who build relationships with young people by offering them guidance and encouragement.